AvaloniaUI/avalonia-docs/docs/tutorials/music-store-app/opening-a-dialog.md

 - Locate and open the **MusicStoreWindow.axaml** file.
 - Add attributes for the width and height of the dialog, set at 1000 and 550 respectively.
-- Add the start-up position attribute set to `CenterOwner`, as shown:&#x20;
+- Add the start-up position attribute set to `CenterOwner`, as shown:

 ```
 <Window ...